 Don’t forget to regularly test which display ads are actively producing the best conversions so you can hone in on the best approach for your audience.
 Remember more than 50 % of mobile and tablet users click display ads by mistake resulting in higher click through rates but low conversions.
 Look out for this pattern.
 Advertisers often mistakenly blame this issue on landing page quality so be sure to compare by device so that you are using data correctly to improve ads.

-Always consider your ads from the user perspective and the potential context of your placements.
+User Perspective: Always consider your ads from the perspective of users.
+Pay attention to the potential context of your placements.